ndefilippis/GeeGee/README.md

 # GeeGee
 ---
-GeeGee is an open-source MLG tool
+GeeGee is an open-source MLG tool.